 - Don’t let yourself be frightened.
 Salespeople may use a review of your investments to scare you into believing your investments are unsafe, and that by "moving" your money, you can earn higher interest with less risk.

 - Watch out for companies that sell trusts and also try to sell annuities or other investments.
 For example, you may be told that your bank accounts are less safe than annuities or other investments that they want you to buy.
 But the new investment may actually be less safe.
 It may also have serious costs and less liquidity—that is, you may not be able to use your funds before some future date without paying substantial penalties.
 Seniors, for example, can find themselves trapped in annuities that will not complete paying out until some far distant future date.

 - Sales agents may fail to disclose possible adverse tax consequences or early withdrawal penalties that may be incurred when transferring stocks, bonds, certificates of deposit or other investments to annuities.
 Make sure all of these issues are addressed before making a final decision.

 - Know your cancellation rights.
 If the sale occurred in your home, you likely have at least three days to cancel.
 More information on cancelation rights are available from the California Department of Consumer Affairs.

 - Always ask for a copy of any document you sign at the time it is signed.

-Consumers who feel they have been victimized by a living trust mill, or annuity or promissory note fraud, should report it to the Consumer Fraud Section of their local district attorney and to the California Department of Insurance.
-Consumers can also file complaints online at the Attorney General's website.
+Consumers who feel they have been victimized by a living trust mill, or annuity or promissory note fraud, should report it to the Consumer Fraud Section of their local district attorney, the California Department of Insurance, and the California Attorney General.